-Find case studies below on how collections have been made more accessible by putting records online.
+Find case studies on how collections have been made more accessible by putting records online.

 An online catalogue facing technological obsolescence, and the need to open collections to a wider audience through the internet, led the Mills Archive to adopt AtoM open source archival description software as the basis for their online catalogue.

-Cornwall Record Office was awarded a grant under the National Cataloguing Grants Programme which enabled the record office to catalogue, clean and package the estate archive of the Robartes family of Lanhydrock.
+Cataloguing the estate archive of the Robartes family of Lanhydrock Cornwall Record Office (CRO) was awarded a grant under the National Cataloguing Grants Programme which enabled the record office to catalogue, clean and package the estate archive of the Robartes family of Lanhydrock.

-The Theatres Trust employed five interns to catalogue and repackage the Trust's collection of 20th century architectural plans of theatres over a three week period during July and August 2015.
-As a result of the cataloguing project staff can now answer research enquiries in more detail and plan future archive projects to increase awareness of the collections.
+A summer archive project: cataloguing and repackaging the Theatres Trust's collection of 20th century architectural plans of theatres Summary The Theatres Trust employed five interns to catalogue and repackage the Trust's collection of 20th century architectural plans of theatres over a three week period during July and August 2015.